bomboozler/linux_utils/README.md

 ## Overview

-automation scripts I use for my Arch install  feel free to use.
+collection automation scripts I use for my Arch install feel free to use.

 ## Nvidia_wayland_prep.sh